Types and Examples of NoSQL Databases

 - Graph databases

-Tokyo Cabinet/Tyrant, Redis, Riak, Voldemort, Oracle BDB, Amazon SimpleDB are key-value stores
+Tokyo Cabinet/Tyrant, Redis, Riak, Voldemort, Oracle BDB, Amazon SimpleDB are Key-value stores Databases.

-Cassandra, HBase and Hypertable are column family stores
+Cassandra, HBase and Hypertable are Column family stores Databases.

 1. Key-Values Stores